Graph Filters for Signal Processing and Machine Learning on Graphs: Graphs and Signals

 \begin{enumerate} \item \emph{Physical networks:} Here, nodes and edges physically exist.
 For example, in a sensor network, nodes are sensors and edges are communication links \cite{jablonski2017graph}.
 A directed edge indicates the communication direction and the edge weight captures the communication channel properties.
-Other examples include: $i)$~multi-agent robot systems where nodes are robots and edges are communication channels \cite{gama2022controlGNN}; $ii)$~power networks where nodes are buses and edges are power lines \cite{ramakrishna2021grid}; $iii)$ telecommunication networks where nodes are transceivers and edges are channels \cite{eisen2020wirelessEGNN, chowdhury2021uwmmse}; $iv)$~water networks where nodes are junctions and edges are pipes \cite{candelieri2014graph}, and; $v)$~road networks where nodes are intersections and edges are roads \cite{jain2014big}.
+Other examples include: (i)~multi-agent robot systems where nodes are robots and edges are communication channels \cite{gama2022controlGNN}; (ii)~power networks where nodes are buses and edges are power lines \cite{ramakrishna2021grid}; (iii) telecommunication networks where nodes are transceivers and edges are channels \cite{eisen2020wirelessEGNN, chowdhury2021uwmmse}; (iv)~water networks where nodes are junctions and edges are pipes \cite{candelieri2014graph}, and; (v)~road networks where nodes are intersections and edges are roads \cite{jain2014big}.

-\item \emph{Abstract networks:} These graphs typically represent dependencies between the datapoints.
-Consider $N$ datapoints, each described by a feature vector $\vcf_i \in \fdR^F$, and let $\mathrm{dist}(\vcf_i, \vcf_j)$ be a distance measure (e.g., Euclidean) between datapoints $i$ and $j$.
-Each datapoint is considered as a node and two datapoints could be connected based on \cite{von2007tutorial}: $i)$ \emph{$\varepsilon-$neihborhood}, where the edge weight is
+\item \emph{Abstract networks:} These graphs typically represent dependencies between the data points.
+Consider $N$ data points, each described by a feature vector $\vcf_i \in \fdR^F$, and let $\mathrm{dist}(\vcf_i, \vcf_j)$ be a distance measure (e.g., Euclidean) between data points $i$ and $j$.
+Each data point is considered as a node and two data points could be connected based on \cite{von2007tutorial}: (i) \emph{$\varepsilon-$neihborhood}, where the edge weight is